PriorLabs/PriorLabs.github.io/docs/getting_started/intended_use.md

 # Usage tips

+!!! note
+    For a simple example getting started with classification see [classification tutorial](../tutorials/classification.md).

+    We provide a comprehensive demo notebook that guides through installation and functionalities at [Interactive Colab Tutorial (with GPU usage)](https://tinyurl.com/tabpfn-colab-local) and [Interactive Colab Tutorial (without GPU usage)](https://tinyurl.com/tabpfn-colab-online).

 ### When to use TabPFN

 TabPFN excels in handling small to medium-sized datasets with up to 10,000 samples and 500 features.
 For larger datasets, approaches such as CatBoost, XGB, or AutoGluon are likely to outperform TabPFN.